rollbar/rollbar-flask-example/README.md

 ## How to run

-This example requires Python 2.6+, pip, and virtualenv.
+This example requires Python 3 (or 2.6+), pip, and virtualenv.

 ```
 virtualenv .venv